giovaniemotiv/dbrainamelied3e/README.md

 - npm run build
 - The output will be in `dist/`.

+After building, you can deploy the contents of `dist/` to any static host (GitHub Pages, Netlify, Firebase Hosting, S3, etc.).

 ## Fork and publish to your GitHub

 Option A: Use GitHub UI